The United Mexican States is a federal republic in the southern portion of North America.

 Covering almost two million square kilometers (over 760,000 sq mi), the nation is the fifth largest country in the Americas by total area and the 13th largest independent state in the world.

-Pre-Columbian Mexico dates to about 8,000 BC, is identified as one of seven cradles of civilization and was home to many advanced Mesoamerican civilizations, such as the Olmec, Toltec, Teotihuacan, Zapotec, Maya and Aztec.
+Pre-Columbian Mexico dates to about 8,000 BC, is identified as one of seven cradles of civilization, and was home to many advanced Mesoamerican civilizations, such as the Olmec, Toltec, Teotihuacan, Zapotec, Maya, and Aztec.

-Due to its rich culture and history, Mexico ranks first in the Americas and seventh in the world by number of UNESCO World Heritage Sites.
+Due to its rich culture and history, Mexico ranks first in the Americas and seventh in the world by a number of UNESCO World Heritage Sites.

 Mexico is a megadiverse country, ranking fourth in the world by biodiversity.

 In 2016 it was the eighth most visited country in the world, with 35 million international arrivals.

 Mexico is crossed from north to south by two mountain ranges known as the Sierra Madre Oriental and the Sierra Madre Occidental, which are the extension of the Rocky Mountains from northern North America.
 From east to west at the center, the country is crossed by the Trans-Mexican Volcanic Belt also known as the Sierra Nevada.
 A fourth mountain range, the Sierra Madre del Sur, runs from Michoacán to Oaxaca.